szhilin/kinterval/README.md

  Kaucher interval arithmetic extends and completes the classical interval arithmetic by adding improper intervals [a,b] a >= b to the set of proper intervals [a,b] a <= b.
- (Kaucher C., 1980: Interval analysis in the extended interval space // Computing.
+ (Kaucher E., 1980: Interval analysis in the extended interval space // Computing.
  Supplementum, 2, 33-49).

  The code of the kinterval package is based on [GNU Octave interval package](https://octave.sourceforge.io/interval/) implementing